How to Build an Automated Invoice Processing System Using LeapOCR

 "total_amount": 90.25

-}In practice you might normalize or flatten this a bit for your internal systems.
-A simple JSON shape could look like:
+You might normalize or flatten this structure for your internal systems.
+A simplified JSON shape:

 {